duskpeyl/Diet-Delight-Recipe-App/README.md

 # Diet Delight

+## Description

+Diet Delight is a modern web application designed to enhance the experience at Fit Life Gym by providing personalized meal plans and nutritional guidance to gym members.

-A full stack web application by John Fuentes, Hy Nguyen and Branden Chiem.
+Diet Delight's primary contributors are John Fuentes, Hy Nguyen and Branden Chiem.

-A capstone project for the Diploma of IT at Coder Academy.

-## R10: Deployed App

-You can access the deployed App at https://diet-delight.netlify.app/
+You can access the deployed App at https://diet-delight.netlfy.app/

-## R11: Github Repository
+## Github Repository

 Frontend: https://github.com/jmcaluyafuentes/diet-delight-frontend
 Backend: https://github.com/jmcaluyafuentes/diet-delight-backend

+## Functionality and Features

+1. Search Recipes (MVP 1) - The app allows users to search for recipes by selecting dietary categories aligned with their fitness goals (e.g., high-protein for muscle gain, low-carb for weight loss).

+2. Print Recipes (MVP 2) - Users can select and print recipes in PDF format, which provides a handy grocery list, or save the file for easy access.

+3. Featured Recipes (MVP 3) - The app provides access to a curated list of recommended recipes that allows users to explore and choose appealing options.

+4. User Management (Stretch 1) - Users can create their accounts.
+Registered users can log in, update their profiles and delete their accounts if needed.

+5. Save Recipes (Stretch 2) - Registered users can save their favorite recipes for easy retrieval.
+They can also add or remove recipes from their saved list.

 ## Installation and Set Up Instructions